 When an employer unilaterally makes changes to an employee's work environment that are fundamental and substantial, the employee may be able to sue for constructive dismissal.
 In some circumstances sexual harassment can be considered this kind of change.

-When sexual harassment involves someone intentionally causing severe emotional harm, the harassed party may be able to make a claim for damages under tort law.
+When harassment involves someone intentionally causing severe emotional harm, the harassed party may be able to make a claim for damages under tort law.

-When sexual harassment is intended to cause a a reasonable apprehension of immediate or offensive contact, or when it involves physical contact without consent, the victim may be able to sue the perpetrator for assault or battery.
+When harassment is intended to cause a reasonable apprehension of immediate or offensive contact, or when it involves physical contact without consent, the victim may be able to sue the perpetrator for assault or battery.

 Individuals who have been the victim of unauthorized sharing of their intimate images can sue under Saskatchewan's privacy laws.